GDSCltce/DSA/README.md

 ## Credits
 This DSA repository is made possible by the contributions of many individuals.
-In particular, I would like to extend special thanks to Hanazala Ansari (https://github.com/asimaries)for their significant contributions to this project.
+In particular, I would like to extend special thanks to Hanazala Ansari (https://github.com/asimaries) for their significant contributions to this project.
 Their dedication and expertise have greatly enriched the contents of this repository.

 If you find this repository helpful, consider giving it a star and sharing it with others who might benefit from it.